 If you plan on driving in London it’s important to check whether you will need to drive in the Ultra Low Emission Zone.
 You can check what charges may apply to your vehicle using the TFL Vehicle Checker.

-Other major UK cities next in line to implement clear air zones are Birmingham, Leeds and Bath, all of which have plans in introduce low-emissions zones in the summer of 2021.
+Other major UK cities to implement clear air zones are Birmingham and Bath, both of which have introduced low-emissions zones in the summer of 2021.

 Stepping up the game, Oxford will be the first UK city to introduce a Zero Emission Zone.
-This will charge all petrol and diesel engines that enter a section of the city centre and is set to come into place for August 2021.
+This will charge all petrol and diesel engines that enter a section of the city centre and is set to come into place in 2022.

 The Government Joint Air Quality Unit has created a CAZ (Clean Air Zone) online vehicle checker – so if you’re planning on driving in a CAZ, check out if and how much you might be charged on your specific vehicle.